According to the study, beer supports the intestines – at least one type-breakinglatest.news-Breaking Latest News

 70 percent of the immune system is located in the intestinal mucosa, so the intestine is the main player in the immune system.
 Billions of intestinal bacteria of all kinds live here, which are responsible for fighting off pathogens and foreign bodies and protecting the body from possible pollutants.

-In order for all processes to function smoothly, the different types of intestinal bacteria must be in the right proportion to each other.
+In order for all processes to work smoothly, the different types of intestinal bacteria must be in the right ratio.
 However, if long-term miscolonization occurs as a result of persistent stress, lack of exercise and/or poor nutrition, important immune defense processes can no longer function smoothly, and toxic metabolic products can also develop.
-The gut is also involved in the body’s immune response.
-If it is permanently bad, infectious diseases, skin diseases, rheumatism and even allergies can be the result.
+In addition, the intestine is also involved in the body’s immune response.
+If he is permanently bad, infectious diseases, skin diseases, rheumatism and even allergies can result.

 2. Metabolism and nutrient absorption

-In addition, most of the nutrient absorption takes place in the intestine – more precisely in the small intestine.
-Here ingested food is digested and the nutrients (proteins, carbohydrates, fats, vitamins and minerals) are absorbed.
-If there is a miscolonization of the small intestine, malabsorption can occur.
-Accordingly, nutrients are no longer properly absorbed.
-Deficiency symptoms and even malnutrition can occur.
+In addition, the nutrient absorption takes place to a large extent in the intestine – more precisely in the small intestine.
+Here absorbed foods are digested and the nutrients (proteins, carbohydrates, fats, vitamins and minerals) are absorbed.
+If the small intestine is colonized, a malabsorption can occur.
+Accordingly, nutrients are no longer absorbed correctly.
+There may be deficiency symptoms up to malnutrition.

 3. Gut-Brain Axis